leonstr/moodle-utils/README.md

 Some utilities for use with Moodle.

+  * `ldap_test.php`: A script to help identify and troubleshoot the settings for LDAP authentication in Moodle.
   * `moodledata_orphans.php`: List files in Moodledata `filedir` directory that aren't in the Moodle database.
   * `new_test_site`: Create a new Moodle test site.

+## ldap\_test.php
+A script to help identify and troubleshoot the settings for LDAP authentication in Moodle.

+Setting up LDAP authentication can require some trial-and-error to work out: 1) the settings needed for Moodle to connect to the LDAP server and 2) the user attributes needed to populate Moodle's user fields.
+In this script you specify the following constants:

+* `HOST_URL` -- e.g. 'ldap://ldap1.example.corp'
+* `BIND_DN` -- e.g. 'cn=ldapuser,dc=example,dc=corp'
+* `BIND_PW` -- e.g. 'yourpassword'
+* `CONTEXTS` -- e.g. 'dc=example,dc=com'
+* `FILTERS` -- e.g. '(objectClass=user)'
+* `ATTRIBUTES` -- e.g. 'uid, cn, mail'

+Then run the script.
+If the settings work the user fields from the LDAP server will be listed.
+If the settings don't work there should be an error message which hopefully will help identify which setting is failing.
+You can also see which users would be created before running the Moodle sync script.

+It uses the Start TLS extension.
+If you get an error like "Unable to start TLS" this may be because the LDAP server's certificate is not signed by a certificate authority (CA).
+You can either import the LDAP server's certificate to the client system (i.e. Moodle web server) or try adding `TLS_REQCERT allow` to `ldap.conf` to skip verification.

+Note: The LDAP page size extension is not supported so the users returned may be limited, e.g. only first 250 users may be returned depending on the LDAP server's settings.

+### Usage
+First edit `ldap_test.php` setting the constants listed above then run:

+	php -f /path/to/ldap_test.php

 ## moodledata\_orphans.php
 List files in Moodledata `filedir` directory that aren't in the Moodle database.